Sweet Dreams (Beyoncé song): Reception

 James Montgomery of MTV News wrote that the video is "an eye-popping, herky-jerky, high-fashion" one.
 He praised the way Beyoncé "[pops] her pelvis in ways never imagined", and the wardrobe changes in the clip, before concluding: "She expands on her burgeoning robot fetish, flashes the crazy eyes and contorts her body in downright unsettling ways.
 All of which is to say that 'Sweet Dreams' is just like every amazingly crazy Beyoncé video from the past three years, which — to extend the point — also means that it's pretty great."
-Olivia Smith of Daily News noted that in the video, Beyoncé references Jane Fonda in the movie Barbarella (1968), Tin Woodman and Pamela Anderson through the different costumes she wears.
-Smith further compared the video with the one for "Single Ladies (Put a Ring on It)", writing that Beyoncé reprises some of the moves she performed there.
+Olivia Smith of Daily News noted that in the video, Beyoncé references Jane Fonda in the movie Barbarella (1968), the Tin Woodman and Pamela Anderson through the different costumes she wears.
+Smith further compared the video with the video for "Single Ladies (Put a Ring on It)", writing that Beyoncé reprises some of the moves she performed there.
 Brandon Soderberg of Slant Magazine described the introductory part of the video as a David Lynch-like mixture of eroticism and symbolism.
 He added that the video was "one part Victoria's Secret commercial, another part dream logic anti-narrative, and a CGI-assisted freakout all around", and commended the video for being "an excess of body and action, not filmic techniques", adding that the dancing in the video "blow[s] our minds anew".